joshrp/moonlight-docs/NVIDIA-GameStream-End-Of-Service-Announcement-FAQ.md

 The Moonlight project implements unofficial open-source clients for NVIDIA GameStream.
 The host software that Moonlight connects to is part of NVIDIA GeForce Experience, so it is under NVIDIA's control and depends on their ongoing effort to fix bugs and implement new host-side features.

 While NVIDIA's announcement is primarily centered around the removal of GameStream support from their official NVIDIA Games client, it's highly unlikely that they would continue to invest maintenance resources in the host software when no official clients exist.
-For this reason, we believe that NVIDIA will fully remove GameStream support in a future update to GeForce Experience.

-If/when NVIDIA removes the GameStream functionality from GeForce Experience, Moonlight will no longer be able to connect to it for streaming.
+**2024 Update:** NVIDIA has announced that GeForce Experience itself will be discontinued in favor of their new [NVIDIA app](https://www.nvidia.com/en-us/software/nvidia-app/) which is currently in beta.
+This new NVIDIA app does not support GameStream and installing it will remove GeForce Experience.

 # What does this mean for Moonlight?